MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions-access.md

 [!INCLUDE [version-all](../../includes/version-all.md)]

 To use  Azure DevOps features, users must be added to a security group with the appropriate permissions and granted access to the web portal.
 Limitations to select features are based on the *access level* and *security group* to which a user is assigned.
 The **Basic** access level and higher supports full access to most Azure DevOps services, except for Azure Test Plans. **Stakeholder** access level provides partial support to Azure Boards and Azure Pipelines. **Stakeholder** access is available to support free access to a limited set of features by an unlimited set of stakeholders.
+To learn more, see [Stakeholder access quick reference](stakeholder-access.md).

 The most common built-in security groups&mdash;**Readers**, **Contributors**, and **Project Administrators**&mdash; and team administrator role grant permissions to specific features.